Westminster-Astronomical-Society/stellarium_guide/stellarium_guide/install.md

 ## Initial Setup

 When you first launch Stellarium, the default settings will show you the sky as it appears from your location at the current time and date.
-You can use the arrow keys or left-click and drag to pan around the sky. `Ctrl+up` and `Ctrl+down` to zoom in and out.
-You can also use `PgUp`, `PgDn` or mouse scroll wheel. `Shift+N, S, E, W, Z` will move to the North, South, East, West, or Zenith. `Ctrl+H` will bring you back to the default view.
-The `F1` key will open a help dialog with all of the keyboard shortcuts.

 At the bottom of the screen is a status bar that shows the current location, date and time, and the field of view.
-TMoving the mouse pointer to the left bottom of the screen where the status bar is will show a toolbar with tools to show and hide objects, increase the time rate, and other options.
+Moving the mouse pointer to the left bottom of the screen where the status bar is will show a toolbar with tools to show and hide objects, increase the time rate, exit Stellarium, and other options.

 ### Location and Time